system-error/read-file-in-java/README.md

 # read-file-in-java
-read a file which has data and find the medals for each country and separated by type
+read a file which has data from summer olympics and find the medals for each country and separated by type